wooorm/refractor/readme.md

 This package wraps [Prism][github-prism] to output objects (ASTs) instead of a string of HTML.

+Prism,
+through refractor,
-Prism, through refractor, supports 270+ programming languages.
+supports 290+ programming languages.
 Supporting all of them requires a lot of code.
 That’s why there are three entry points for refractor:

 <!--count start-->

+* `lib/all.js` — 297 languages
+* `lib/common.js` (default) — 36 languages
 * `lib/core.js` — 0 languages
-* `lib/common.js` (default) — 36 languages
-* `lib/all.js` — 297 languages

 <!--count end-->

+Bundled,
+minified,
+and gzipped,
-Bundled, minified, and gzipped, those are roughly 12.7 kB, 40 kB, and 211 kB.
+those are roughly 12.7 kB,
+40 kB,
+and 211 kB.

 ## When should I use this?

 This package is useful when you want to perform syntax highlighting in a place where serialized HTML wouldn’t work or wouldn’t work well.
+For example,
-For example, you can use refractor when you want to show code in a CLI by rendering to ANSI sequences, when you’re using virtual DOM frameworks (such as React or Preact) so that diffing can be performant, or when you’re working with ASTs (rehype).
+you can use refractor when you want to show code in a CLI by rendering to ANSI sequences, when you’re using virtual DOM frameworks
+(such as React or Preact)
+so that diffing can be performant, or when you’re working with ASTs
+(rehype).

+A different package,
+[`lowlight`][github-lowlight],
-A different package, [`lowlight`][github-lowlight], does the same as refractor but uses [`highlight.js`][github-highlightjs] instead.
+does the same as refractor but uses [`highlight.js`][github-highlightjs] instead.
-If you’re looking for a *really good* (but rather heavy) highlighter, try [`starry-night`][github-starry-night].
+If you’re looking for a *really good* but rather heavy highlighter, try [`starry-night`][github-starry-night].

 <!--Old name of the following section:-->